SuyeubayevA/PDP/README.md

 **InMemory DB** — by default services use EF UseInMemoryDatabase.
 This works for quick dev, but data is not persisted across restarts.
 For persistent dev DB use SQLite or SQL Server container and change USE_INMEMORY=false in env.

 **Logs** — Serilog is configured.
 When running in containers logs are written to /app/logs/app.log.
-If you mount host volumes, logs will appear in ./logs/<service>/app.log.

 **RabbitMQ** — When running via docker-compose, containers talk to RabbitMQ using service name rabbitmq:5672.
-If you need to connect from host tools, map the host ports (e.g. 5672:5672 or your custom mapping) and use amqp://guest:guest@localhost:<host-port>/.
+If you need to connect from host tools, map the host ports 5673, 15673

 **DLQ / poison messages** — consumers are configured to retry and then allow MassTransit to move failed messages to {queue}\_error.
 Inspect and replay from RabbitMQ Management UI when necessary.